AbdallahIsmaili/edustack/README.md

 4. **User Interface Design**: The UI/UX design artifacts, such as wireframes, mockups, and style guides, to provide a visual representation of the website's interface.

-5. **Deployment Artifacts**: Configuration files, scripts, and instructions necessary to deploy the website to different environments, including staging and production.

-6. **Testing Artifacts**: Test plans, test cases, and automated test scripts to validate the website's functionality and ensure proper quality assurance.

-7. **Documentation for APIs**: If applicable, documentation for the RESTful API endpoints, including their URLs, request/response formats, and authentication requirements.

-8. **Deployment Guide**: A guide or manual that details the steps required to set up and deploy the website, including system requirements, dependencies, and configuration instructions.

-9. **Maintenance and Support Plan**: A plan outlining how the website will be maintained and supported post-launch, including any warranty period and ongoing support arrangements.

-It is important to note that the actual deliverables may vary based on project scope, stakeholder requirements, and development methodologies followed.

 ### Scalability